Nutrition, Savings & Meal Prep

 What are the best protein sources for breakfast without using shakes?

 Some of the best protein sources for breakfast are eggs, Greek yogurt, cottage cheese, turkey breast, tofu, beans, nuts, and seeds.
+These options provide complete proteins and a host of other beneficial nutrients, ensuring a well-rounded start to your day.

 How can I add more protein to my breakfast if I don't want to use protein powder?

 You can add foods like scrambled eggs, cottage cheese, high-protein Greek yogurt, shredded chicken breast, or even cooked legumes to your breakfasts.
+Incorporating nut butters, chia seeds, or hemp seeds into oatmeal or toast also significantly boosts protein without powder.

 What high-protein breakfast recipes exist without using shakes?

 Some recipes include egg white omelets with vegetables, whole wheat toast with avocado and egg, Greek yogurt with nuts and seeds, or egg and bean burritos.
+Savory options like turkey and hummus wraps or sweet choices like ricotta cheese with berries on toast are also excellent.

 What egg alternatives can I use for protein breakfasts?